smtcoq/sniper/README.md

 opam repo add coq-extra-dev https://coq.inria.fr/opam/extra-dev
 ```

-Then simply install `Sniper`:
+Then simply install this version of `Sniper`:
 ```
-opam install coq-sniper
+opam pin -y add coq-sniper https://github.com/smtcoq/sniper.git#with-trakt
 ```

-It can be used with Coq 8.11 to 8.13.
+It works with Coq-8.13.

 You also need the veriT SMT solver, using [these sources](https://www.lri.fr/~keller/Documents-recherche/Smtcoq/veriT9f48a98.tar.gz).
 Once unpacked, compilation of veriT is as follows: